If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 Initially, many governments and utilities were unwilling to allow grid connection of solar electricity for homes systems, or at the very least were unwilling to offer any kind of payment for electricity a home solar electric system put on the grid.
 The initial reservations were partly because solar electricity for homes, in its early stages, had trouble generating power that conformed to the utilities’ strict requirements in terms of power phase (alternating current cycles).
 But inverters, which convert the DC current from solar panels into properly phased AC current compatible with the electricity grid, have improved significantly and utilities should not use this argument to prevent solar electric grid interconnects.

 This arrangement did not encourage many people to install solar electricity for homes.
 A more sensible approach was to have a single, reversible meter.
 In this arrangement, when the solar panels produce more electricity than the house consumes, the meter runs backwards, earning the homeowner a credit at retail prices.
 This did away with the need for battery backup in places where the grid is relatively reliable.
 But with retail electricity prices set by cheap, environmentally harmful sources such as coal and nuclear and large-scale hydro, and solar photovoltaic cells putting the cost of a kilowatt hour of solar electricity far above the rates for utility sources, even the reversible meter made solar electricity for homes too expensive to appeal to most homeowners.
+As of about 2020 this is no longer true – it’s now more affordable (if you have the right site characteristics) to go solar.

 Solar shingle roofing